philipcdavis/reactfordesign.github.io/src/posts/terminal.md

 <div class="img-sm">
   <img src="./terminal/logos.png" />
 </div>
 In additional to basic shell commands there are a number of powerful tools that allow you do more in your terminal.
 I've listed a few below.
 Each takes time to learn.
 Each has something valuable to offer.
-If you're looking to pick up a skill, here are some good options.

 **[git](https://git-scm.com/)** for versioning and collaboration.
 **[npm](https://www.npmjs.com/)** or **[yarn](https://yarnpkg.com/lang/en/)** for installing and versioning node modules.